aichbauer/styled-bootstrap-components/packages/styled-listgroup-component/README.md

 ## Properties

 Properties which can be added to the component to change the visual appearance.
+This component uses [styled-system](http://jxnblk.com/styled-system/).

 * `flush` only on ListGroup **Type**: boolean
 * `primary` only on ListGroupItem **Type**: boolean